java-loader/jlo/README.md

 - If the current directory contains a `.jlorc` file, `jlo env` uses the version it specifies.
 - Otherwise, it falls back to `~/.jlo/default.jlorc`.
 - If the requested Java version is not installed, it will be downloaded and installed automatically.
-- If neither config file exists, `jlo env` uses the latest installed Java; if no JDKs are installed, it installs and uses the latest available release.
 - This command affects only the current shell session.

 **Usage examples:**